bugmark/exchange/notes/andy_dev_notes.md

 # Sep 05

-- [x] add etag field to repo and bug as xfields
+- [x] add etag field to tracker and bug as xfields

 # Sep 06